 In seven major economies, the growth in income of the average young couple and families in their 20s has lagged dramatically behind national averages over the past three decades.

-As financial strain has bitten, "nearly 40 per cent of Millennials have spent money they didn't have and gone into debt to keep up with their peers," according to research: so-called FOMO spending.
+As financial strain has bitten, "nearly 40 percent of Millennials have spent money they didn't have and gone into debt to keep up with their peers," according to research: so-called FOMO spending.

 For collections teams, Gen Y’s restricted cash flow requires flexibility.
-Millennials are tech savvy and can make use of self-service channels.
-More than nine-in-ten Millennials (92%) own smartphones, for instance.
+Millennials are tech-savvy and can make use of self-service channels.
+More than nine in ten Millennials (92%) own smartphones, for instance.

 But financial constraints require collections teams to be flexible in their approach.
-Specialised collections and recovery systems can help you make the right offer at the right time, helping cash-strapped young people self-cure, and increasing the chances of successful recovery.
+Specialized collections and recovery systems can help you make the right offer at the right time, helping cash-strapped young people self-cure, and increasing the chances of successful recovery.

 Born between 1995 and 2010, Gen Z is what’s next.
 So-called ‘digital natives’, Z has never known a world without the Internet.

-This always-on culture contrasts with the economic turmoil many young people have experienced first hand.
+This always-on culture contrasts with the economic turmoil many young people have experienced firsthand.
 Those born at the start of the mortgage crisis are about to enter their teenage years.

-Gen Z has lower brand loyalty than preceding generations, and nearly half would consider banking services from digital companies like Google, Amazon, Apple or Facebook.
+Gen Z has lower brand loyalty than preceding generations, and nearly half would consider banking services from digital companies like Google, Amazon, Apple, or Facebook.

 For these fickle consumers, negative collections' experience can quickly lead to a lost customer.
 But Gen Z also requires - and wants - guidance: 69% feel that figuring out how to start planning for their financial future is too confusing.

 Collections can be the channel through which your bank can coach and help this generation meet its goals: not just to recoup your debts, but to retain customers that are just entering adulthood.